SunnyPerProvare/SCCMDocs.it-it/sccm/osd/understand/task-sequence-variables.md

  #### <a name="value-values"></a>Valori validi
  - `0`: aggiunta a un dominio di Active Directory
- - `1`: aggiunta a un gruppo di lavoro
+ - `1`: Aggiunta a un gruppo di lavoro

 ### <a name="OSDPartitions"></a> OSDPartitions